seiffawal/useful_powershell_script/README.md

-# useful_powershell_script
+# Useful PowerShell Scripts

-pomodoro script for study
-api detector most famoues api that malewares use spyware script not finished
+**1. Pomodoro Script for Study**
+   - A PowerShell script for implementing the Pomodoro Technique, with a focus on study and break intervals.

+**2. API Detector**
+   - Identifies the most famous APIs that malware commonly uses.

+**3. Spyware Script (Not Finished)**
+   - A work-in-progress PowerShell script designed to detect and potentially remove spyware.

+**4. Show WiFi Password**
+   - Utilizes the `netstat` command-line tool to display WiFi password information.